 This course is designed to address the urgent need for multicultural education by covering topics such as racism, bias, and cultural information in order to help students develop instructional strategies for creating within their classrooms a knowledge of, appreciation of, and respect for diversity.
-The course will also help students develop the knowledge base and instructional skills necessary to teach basic world geography in order to understand the cultural/political effects that geography has on the diverse cultural groups included in the American educational system.
+Teaching strategies for English Language Learners (ELLs) and issues relevant to ELLs, particularly immigration and globalization, will be discussed.
+The course will also help students develop the knowledge base and instructional skills necessary to teach their future students basic world geography in order to understand the cultural/political effects that geography has had on the diverse cultural groups included in the American educational system.
 Prerequisite: Admission to the Teacher Education Program.